benjaminion/upgrading-ethereum-book/src/book.md

 This signature aggregation capability was the main breakthrough that prompted us to abandon the EIP-1011 on-chain PoS management mechanism entirely and move to the "beacon chain" model that we have today[^fn-killing-of-hybrid-casper].

-[^fn-killing-of-hybrid-casper]: The last significant update to EIP-1011 was made on the [16th of May, 2018](https://github.com/ethereum/EIPs/commit/46927c516f6dda913cbabb0beb44a3f19f02c0bb).
+[^fn-killing-of-hybrid-casper]: The last significant update to EIP-1011 was made on the [16th of May 2018](https://github.com/ethereum/EIPs/commit/46927c516f6dda913cbabb0beb44a3f19f02c0bb).
 Justin Drake's post on signature aggregation was made just [two weeks later](https://ethresear.ch/t/pragmatic-signature-aggregation-with-bls/2105?u=benjaminion).

 #### BLS Digital Signatures